yrong/tinyacs-server/scripts/README.txt

-This directory contains the scripts for deploying/starting/stopping/restarting SXA-CC Vert.x Modules (CPE server and ACS Server).
+This directory contains the scripts for deploying/starting/stopping/restarting cwmp Vert.x Modules (CPE server and ACS Server).

 The target deployment directory tree must be setup this way:

-$SXACC_HOME
+$CWMP_HOME
     |
     |
     ---- scripts